dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 // do something with "something"
 ```

-Explicitly returning an error clearly indicates to the user of the library
+Explicitly returning an error clearly indicates to the consumer of the library
 that an error can occur and is expected.
-It _forces_ the user to consider the
+It _forces_ the consumer to consider
-handling of the error.
+the handling of the error.

 The alternate way of handling an error is to `panic`.
 Panic maps roughly to
-the concept of "exception".
+the concept of "Exception".
 It bubbles-up through the call stack and can be
 handled via. the `recover` mechanism.
 Panic should generally be used only when
 an _unexpected_ error occcurs.
+If you have an error that must be handled
+further up the call stack, it's idiomatic and wise to return an error, if you
+have an error that nothing can handle (e.g. `MySQL connection has gone away`)
+then panicing is fine.

+> There seems to be a general misconception that panicing will crash your entire
+> application, but in reality panics can be "caught" and handled in much the
+> same way exceptions can be.
+The Go HTTP server will handle panics from
+> handlers and return a 500 (not crashing the entire server).

 Read more: